Months of QA, completed in hours with OwlityAI.

 Share

 Could you get by without a convenient and intuitive wallet app?
 Or let’s take it from another side.
-You are trying to get into shape and need your fitness app to analyze your goals, parameters, nutrition habits, etc, and build a clear-cut plan.
+You are trying to get into shape and need your fitness app to analyze your goal, parameters, nutrition habits, etc. and build a clear-cut plan.
 The takeout — modern software is becoming more and more complex.
 That’s why software testing also needs to transform.

-Trailblazers have shown that AI can halve testing cycle times without sacrificing software quality.
+Trailblazers have shown that AI testing tools can halve testing cycle times without sacrificing software quality, making them a core part of modern QA strategies.
 Spotify, Airbnb, and other famous companies choose machines to test software autonomously.
 Interesting point: while we see that big companies try to monopolize AI solutions, startups across the world are changing the parity.

 That’s why we crafted this article — to save you time, money, and competitiveness.
-Answering how to choose autonomous testing tools, we will cover key criteria, common challenges, and practical tips.
+Answering how to choose AI testing tools, we will cover key criteria, common challenges, and practical tips.

 Speed of testing matters